Flight modes

 The flight mode editor

-Flight modes are managed in the flight mode editor.
+The flight mode editor is where you'll configure your flight modes.
 The first page looks like this:

 The fields are: